ddbullfrog/mc-docs.zh-cn/articles/azure-sql/managed-instance/scripts/transparent-data-encryption-byok-powershell.md

 # Create new Azure Key Vault with a globally unique VaultName and soft-delete option turned on:
-$vaultname = "MyKeyVault" # specify a globally unique VaultName New-AzKeyVault -VaultName $vaultname -ResourceGroupName $resourcegroup -Location $location -EnableSoftDelete
+$vaultname = "MyKeyVault" # specify a globally unique VaultName New-AzKeyVault -VaultName $vaultname -ResourceGroupName $resourcegroup -Location $location

 # Authorize Managed Instance to use the AKV (wrap/unwrap key and get public part of key, if public part exists):
 $objectid = (Set-AzSqlInstance -ResourceGroupName $resourcegroup -Name "MyManagedInstance" -AssignIdentity).Identity.PrincipalId